 This design is perfect for those who love a bit of glamour and symmetry in their desserts.

 The ‘Terrazzo’ effect is a fun and colorful option.
-Embed colorful shards of chocolate, hard candy, or fondant into a neutral base of buttercream.
-This mimics the popular composite material and adds a playful, yet refined, touch to your cake.
+You embed shards of chocolate, hard candy, or fondant into a neutral buttercream base.
+It mimics that popular composite material, and honestly, it’s a playful way to dress up your cake without losing any refinement.

 Kotu cake design takes these principles to the next level.
-By combining architectural and geometric elements, you can create a cake that stands out at any event.
-It’s not just a dessert; it’s a conversation starter and a showstopper.
+Combine architectural and geometric elements, and you’ve got a cake that’ll turn heads at any event.
+People stop and stare.
+They ask questions.
+That’s the whole point, it’s both a conversation starter and a showstopper.

-Nature-inspired textures bring a rustic yet elegant aesthetic to cake designs.
-Geode Cake is one of the most popular.
-It involves carving a section from the cake and filling it with layered rock candy crystals.
+Nature-inspired textures bring a rustic yet elegant look to cake designs.
+Geode Cake is one of the most popular, and for good reason.
+You carve out a section, then fill it with layered rock candy crystals.
+The effect is stunning.

 This creates a sparkling, mineral-like effect.
 Edible dusts add color depth, making the geode look more realistic.